NCIS (TV series): Premise

-NCIS is an American police procedural drama television series, revolving around a fictional team of special agents of the Major Case Response Team from the Naval Criminal Investigative Service, the primary federal law enforcement agency of the United States Department of the Navy, which investigates criminal activities involving the United States Navy and United States Marine Corps and their families.
-Based at the Washington Navy Yard in Washington, D.C., the NCIS team was led until late season 18 by Supervisory Special Agent Leroy Jethro Gibbs, a former Marine Corps gunnery sergeant Scout Sniper and a skilled investigator.
-Supervisory Special Agent Alden Parker, a former FBI special agent, now leads the team.
+NCIS details the experiences and stories of a team of special agents working for the NCIS.
+The team, called the Major Case Response Team (MCRT) primarily responds to high-visibility crimes; NCIS is the main federal law enforcement agency of the United States Department of the Navy, investigating criminal activities (e.g. deaths, force protection, treason, etc.) related to the United States Navy and Marine Corps (USMC), and their associated branches of government.

+In the series, the NCIS is based at the Washington Navy Yard in Washington, D.C., where it was previously led by Supervisory Special Agent Leroy Jethro Gibbs, a former USMC Gunnery Sergeant/Scout Sniper and a skilled investigator, until his suspension late in season 18.
+Supervisory Special Agent Alden Parker (a former FBI special agent) now leads the team, following his appointment early in season 19.